jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

 /* You can use this style of comment too. */

-/// This is a doc comment - see chapter 14.
+/// This is a doc comment for the "next thing", in
+/// this case for the `foo` function.
+Markdown is
+/// allowed here.
+See chapter 14 for more details. fn foo() {}

+mod bar {
+    //!
+This is a doc comment for the "parent thing",
+    //! in this case the "bar" module.
+}
 ```

 ## 3.5 - Control Flow